AMarinhoSN/flexgeo_site/content/installation/_index.md

 $ pip3 install cython
 $ pip3 install -r /path/to/FleXgeo/requirements.txt
 ```
-  Another option is to create an specific FleXgeo python environment using *virtualenv* by:
+  Another option is to create a specific FleXgeo python environment using *virtualenv* by:

 ```{bash}
 $ pip3 install virtualenv